jzhang538/FineSteer/README.md

-## Implementation of FineSteer: A Unified Framework for Fine-Grained Inference-Time Steering in Large Language Models
+# FineSteer: A Unified Framework for Fine-Grained Inference-Time Steering in Large Language Models
 This repository contains the source code and instructions to reproduce the results in our paper.